BlueBrain/morphoclass/README.md

 ```sh
 make -C docs clean html
 ```

+You can now open the file `docs/build/html/index.html` to view the documentation.

 ## Docker
 We provide a docker file that allows you to run `morphoclass` on a docker